kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

 and gets back a response which then passes to `postproces` handler.
 KFServing automatically fills in the `predictor_host` for `Transformer` and handle the call to the `Predictor`, for gRPC predictor currently you would need to overwrite the `predict` handler to make the gRPC call.

-For Transformer you can derive from the base `KFModel` class and then overwrite the `preprocess` and `postprocess` handler to have your own customized transformation logic.
+To implement a `Transformer` you can derive from the base `KFModel` class and then overwrite the `preprocess` and `postprocess` handler to have your own customized transformation logic.

 ### Extend KFModel and implement pre/post processing functions